There are few things more frustrating than trying to find legitimate work from home jobs.

 Millions of people around the world are interested in learning how to speak English properly to advance their careers or just to learn a second language.

-Anyone can become an ESL teacher with these ESL companies and earn by the hour.
+Anyone can become an ESL teacher with these ESL companies and start a work from home job that pays by the hour.

 22. Write Lesson Plans

 Dozens of teachers have successfully turned this into a lucrative business.

 It may sound sketchy, but teachers only sell lessons plans to fellow teachers, who in turn, spend less time preparing class lessons during their down time.